Spanish government denies Bankia deposit exit report

-MADRID The Spanish government denied a newspaper report on Thursday that customers had withdrawn more than 1 billion euros (822 million pounds) from the partly nationalised lender Bankia (BKIA.MC) over the past week.
+MADRID The Spanish government denied a newspaper report on Thursday that customers had withdrawn more than 1 billion euros ($1.3 billion) from the partly nationalized lender Bankia over the past week.

 Bankia itself said that deposit activity was normal but the government's denial helped its shares to recoup some of their heavy losses which had accelerated on Thursday.